nvdk/ember-fastboot-proxy-service/README.md

         -v /path/to/spa/dist:/dist \
         -d cecemel/ember-fastboot-proxy-service

-All HTML requests or requests to a location matching the regex in the  `/(assets|fonts)/.*` are served by the Ember app.
+All HTML requests or requests to a location matching the regex `/(assets|fonts)/.*` are served by the Ember app.
 Remaining requests are proxied to the backend API.